BarNahmuka/FacbookWinformApp/README.md

 - Sound Manager: Each user can set a unique theme song for their profile, offering a personalized audio experience when navigating between profiles.
 - User Identification: Streamlines profile identification within the app, adding a layer of personalization.
 - Albums and Collections: Provides organized views of the user's albums and other collections via FormAlbums and FormFacebookCollection forms, allowing structured exploration of media and posts.
+- Data binding: utilized in FormAdvancedSearch, linking the UI elements to underlying data sources.
+  This ensures dynamic updates based on user selections, providing real-time visual feedback and making data interactions more intuitive.

 ## Methodology and Design Patterns